Rh factor testing

-Rh factor testing, also known as Rhesus factor testing, is the procedure of determining the rhesus D status of an individual (see Rh blood group system).
+Rh factor testing, also known as Rhesus factor testing, is the procedure of determining the Rhesus D status of an individual (see Rh blood group system).

 Background

-Rhesus factor testing utilises the genotyping technique to detect the presence of the RhD gene.
-By checking the existence of the RhD gene in the individual's genome, the presence of rhesus D (RhD) antigens can be inferred.
-Individuals with a positive RhD status has RhD antigens expressed on the cell membrane of their red blood cells, whereas Rhesus D antigens are absent for individuals with negative RhD status.
+Rhesus factor testing utilizes genotyping to detect the presence of the RhD gene.
+By checking the existence of the RhD gene in the individual's genome, the presence of Rhesus D (RhD) antigens can be inferred.
+Individuals with a positive RhD status have RhD antigens expressed on the cell membrane of their red blood cells, whereas Rhesus D antigens are absent for individuals with a negative RhD status.

-Rhesus factor testing is usually conducted on pregnant women to determine the RhD blood group of the mother and the foetus.
-By confirming the RhD status of both mother and foetus, precautions can be made if necessary to prevent any medical conditions caused by rhesus incompatibility.
+Rhesus factor testing is usually performed on pregnant women to determine the RhD blood group of the mother and the fetus.
+By confirming the RhD status of both mother and fetus, precautions can be made, if necessary, to prevent any medical complications caused by Rhesus incompatibility.

 Rhesus factor

 The entire Rh blood group system involves multiple antigens and genes.
-For Rh factor testing, however, only the rhesus factor which refers to the RhD antigen specifically is assayed.
+For Rh factor testing, however, only the Rhesus factor correlated to the RhD antigen is assayed.
 The RhD gene that codes for the RhD antigen is located on chromosome 1.
-RhD is a dominant gene, meaning that as long as at least one RhD gene is inherited from either parent, the RhD antigen is expressed.
-Vice versa, if no RhD gene is inherited, no RhD antigen is produced.
+This chromosome contains gene instructions for making proteins in the body.
+RhD is a dominant gene, meaning that as long as at least one RhD gene is inherited from a single parent, the RhD antigen is expressed.
+Vice versa, if no RhD gene is inherited from either parent, no RhD antigen is produced.